Video Product Marketing: A Practical Playbook

 Watch drop-off with the script in front of you.

-A lot of video optimization isn’t glamorous.
-It’s editing out confusion.
+A lot of video optimization is not glamorous.
+It is editing out confusion.

 Making Video a Repeatable Part of Your Marketing

-The goal isn’t one standout launch asset.
-It’s a repeatable system that helps people understand the product again and again, across the places where they make decisions.
+The goal is not one standout launch asset.
+It is a repeatable system that helps people understand the product again and again, across the places where they make decisions.

 That system is usually simple.
 Tie each video to a funnel stage.
 Pick formats based on buyer need, not internal preference.
 Choose a production model that can keep pace with the business.
 Then measure whether the work changes behavior, not just whether it gets watched.